KittyMac/flynn/docs/ACTOR.md

 *Behaviors ensure code is executed safely and concurrently on your actor*

 **Send pass-by-value arguments to behaviors**
-*Pass-by-value types are safe to share between threads and should be preferred use sending data to actors*
+*Pass-by-value types are safe to share between threads and should be preferred use sending data to actors.
+Pass-by-reference values can be used, of course, but you need to ensure that no two actors access the same pass-by-referenced value.*

 **Beware of closures and actors**
 *Many APIs execute closures as callbacks; if those are executed on a different thread, then two threads are accessing the innards of an actor at the same time (which would be bad).
-Closure callbacks should immediately call behaviors, keeping thread safety*
+Closure callbacks should immediately call behaviors, keeping everything thread safe*

 These may seem like a lot!
 Flynnlint will ensure you comply with these best practices at compile time.
 So if you forget to label an Actor variable as private, it will flag that as an error.